-VAConnect allows shear tab connections to be designed for combined eccentric shear force (force in-plane and parallel to the bolt line) and axial force (force in-plane and perpendicular to the bolt line).
-While the 15th edition of the AISC Steel Construction Manual does not explicitly address this combined force condition, Example II.A-19B of the AISC Design Examples Version 15.1 provides a detailed example of an extended shear tab connection subject to axial and shear loading.
-While previous version of VAConnect relied on engineering judgment to account for the axial force, VAConnect has been revised to closely follow the aforementioned AISC design example.
+VAConnect allows shear tab connections to be designed for combined eccentric shear force (force in-plane and parallel to the bolt line) and axial force (force in-plane and perpendicular to the bolt line) according to the AISC Steel Construction Manual Part 12 (16th Edition).
+Example II.A-19B of the AISC Design Examples Version 16.0 provides a detailed example of an extended shear tab connection subject to axial and shear loading.
+While previous version of VAConnect relied on engineering judgment to account for the axial force, VAConnect has been revised to closely follow the Part 12 of the AISC Steel Construction Manual (16th Edition) and the aforementioned AISC design example.
 Specifically, the interaction of the shear, axial, and flexural loads are considered for both the yielding/buckling limit state and for the rupture limit state.
 Also, the interaction for biaxial block shear is accounted for according to the example.
 The program's detailed reports clearly document how the various limit states have been checked.